Sardar Ibrahim Khan: 1947 Poonch rebellion

-Ibrahim Khan played a pivotal role in the instigation of the 1947 Poonch rebellion and the First Kashmir War.
+Ibrahim Khan played a pivotal role in the initiative of the 1947 Poonch rebellion and the First Kashmir War.
 In British India of 1946, he won the Jammu and Kashmir State Assembly election as a member of the Muslim Conference party and became a member of the Praja Sabha under Maharajah Hari Singh, Jammu and Kashmir ruler.
-This ruler signed a 'stand-still agreement' with Pakistan as a result of the Indian Independence Act 1947.
-In 1947, Ibrahim Khan instigated and organised the Poonch rebellion, and with Muslim League, planned and helped in the invasion and liberation of Jammu and Kashmir.
+This ruler signed a 'stand-still agreement' with the newly created state of Pakistan as a result of the Indian Independence Act 1947 which resulted in the Partition of India into India and Pakistan following the end of British rule in the Indian subcontinent.
+In 1947, Ibrahim Khan instigated and organised the Poonch rebellion, and with support from the Muslim League, planned and helped in the invasion and liberation of Jammu and Kashmir.
+He organised the rebellion through the use of former British Indian Army soldiers of the Muslim population who had kept their weapons after the war and were heavily armed.
 Muslim Kashmiri leaders saw it as a liberation of Muslim-majority Kashmir from the Hindu ruler.

 On 19 July 1947, Khan held a general assembly meeting at his residence where a resolution was unanimously passed for the State of Kashmir to join Pakistan.
 The Maharaja, Hari Singh, disapproved of his actions, and Khan left the state and went to Murree, Pakistan.
 In Murree, he gathered ammunition from private individuals and organizations.
 With several fellow Kashmiris, he launched a ‘Jihad’ against the Maharaja.
 On 24 October 1947, he defeated the forces of the Maharaja in the Poonch rebellion and founded the state of Azad Kashmir, which became a self-governing division of Pakistan.

 After fighting the Indian Army for 15 months, the Azad Kashmir militia accepted a United Nations-mediated ceasefire.
 Khan and his army were able to capture substantial portions of the three western districts of Kashmir, which were renamed Azad Kashmir (Free Kashmir).

-Khan was appointed the first President of tiny Azad Kashmir in 1948 by Pakistan.
+Khan was appointed the first President of Azad Kashmir in 1948 by Pakistan.
 He represented Kashmir in different capacities at the United Nations from 1948 to 1971.

 Sardar Muhammad Ibrahim Khan also wrote a book named The Kashmir Saga on government and politics of Azad Kashmir and included the history and philosophy of freedom struggle in the book.